HariSekhon/Spotify-tools/README.md

 Then you will also need to fetch the following CPAN modules listed in `setup/cpan-requirements.txt` and `lib/setup/cpan-requirements.txt`:

-Running the cpan command followed by the list of modules (as root) will fetch them for you:
+Running the cpan command followed by the list of modules (as root) will fetch them for you, or you can use this script:

 ```
 bash-tools/perl_cpanm_install.sh setup/cpan-requirements.txt lib/setup/cpan-requirements.txt